intxcc/pyaudio_portaudio/README.md

 --------

-# How to build? (go for this method only if you want to build from stratch for respective OS architecture)
+# How to build? (go for this method only if you want to build from scratch for respective OS architecture)

 ## Cygwin